xrelly-spec/Telegram-Socket/README.md

 A lightweight, low-level Telegram Bot API socket inspired by
 **@whiskeysockets/baileys**, built for developers who want **full control**, **extensibility**, and **minimal abstraction**.

-Telegram-Socket is designed as a **core engine**, not a framework — flexible enough to build custom bots, automation tools, obfuscation services, or Telegram-based systems.
+Telegram-Socket is designed as a **core engine**, not a framework — flexible enough to build custom bots, automation tools, or Telegram-based systems.

 ---